diyagoyal98/Todo-Web-Application/README.md

 # Todo-Web-Application
-This is a todo application in which multiple users according to thier convience can add,delete and edit their todos.
+This is a todo application in which multiple users according to thier convenience can add,delete and edit their todos.

 This applicaion supports multipe user login and signup.